 - Appointments will be subject to availability of spaces in the CRL Reading Room

-- Your appointment will be for one person only.
+- Your appointment will be for one UoB staff or student only.
 You must not bring anyone else with you

-- Requests for appointments should be made at least one week in advance
+- Requests for appointments must be made at least one week in advance

-- All researchers must complete an online Canvas course prior to visiting the CRL for the first time since our Covid-19 reopening
+- All researchers must complete an online Canvas course prior to visiting the CRL for the first time since our Covid-19 reopening.
+Details will be sent to you once you've booked a place.

 - All researchers must read, and agree to, our Coronavirus Researcher Charter